nielsbasjes/prefixmap/README.md

       <version>1.2</version>
     </dependency>

-NEXT VERSION: If you are using Kryo 5.x you can use this to register all classes:
+Version 2.0 If you are using Kryo 5.x you can use this to register all classes:

     PrefixMapKryoUtil.registerClassesWithKryo(kryo);

 Blog post
 =========